atsb/Doom64EX-Plus/README.md

 There are a few bugs still present, which I am slowly fixing.

-This [GitHub repo](https://github.com/atsb/Doom64EX-Plus) is the same as: [sourceforge](https://sourceforge.net/projects/doom64ex-plus/) but if any contributors wish to help, then here is a better place for it.
+This [GitHub repo](https://github.com/atsb/Doom64EX-Plus) is the same as [sourceforge](https://sourceforge.net/projects/doom64ex-plus/) but if any contributors wish to help, then here is a better place for it.

 ## Mod Support